My Dumbass Financial Moves

 Buying penny stocks

 I bought a couple of penny stock companies in my 20s, hoping they would skyrocket in value over time.
 These guys never went anywhere but down.
-I still own two of them in my trading account as a reminder of the money I’ve lost on trying to cherry-pick stocks that have little to no established history of capital gains or any dividend histories.
+I owned one in my account for the longest time as a reminder of the money I’ve lost on trying to cherry-pick stocks that have little to no established history of capital gains or any dividend histories.
 I only invest in broad market ETFs and dividend paying stocks now.

 Investing in high-priced mutual funds